 A lot of people make money via fixed-income investors.
 Many of these people are not offering CD, longer-term corporate bond, or longer-term municipal bond investments you can hold to maturity (i.e., TMTC [to-maturity-then-cash] investments).
 These people are motivated to promote what they do have to offer.
 Even if someone does offer CD, longer-term corporate bond, or longer-term municipal bond investments you can hold to maturity, they may not be the most profitable things they can promote.

 (4) The U.S. Currently Wants U.S. Interest Rates to Be Particularly Low

 This is the purpose of the 0-0.25% target federal funds rate and QE.
 This desire for low rates directly and indirectly influences various communications in a manner which makes the current 1.752% 10-year Treasuries yield, and other Treasury note and bond yields, seem far less low than they actually are.
 If you are assisting the country by buying these Treasuries, thank you.
 If you cannot afford such generosity, be aware that current yields are absurdly low.

 (5) Investors Have Not Lost or Lost Much Money in Longer-Term Treasuries Yet

-Sometimes, non-professional traders and investors need to lose money before they will stop buying and/or sell.
+Sometimes, non-professional traders and investment account owners need to lose money before they will stop buying and/or sell.
 They may not properly research the situation until a large loss occurs.
 Even after a large loss occurs, they may not have sufficient spare time to do proper research; but they will still be more influenced to not buy and/or sell due to the financial pain they experienced.
 The theory that a significant amount of money will move out of fixed-income funds―most of which, by far, do not hold their investments to maturity and then pay cash―once interest rates rise is related to this.
 This theory is sound, and it is probably correct regarding what will happen.